Prasenjit Biswas

-Biswas specializes in continental philosophy and phenomenology with an emphasis on Jacques Derrida, Georgio Agamben, Jean Luc-Nancy, Francoise Laruelle etc. He has worked on Post-Marxist thoughts, Non-Philosophy and currently exploring the notion of Aporia in Social Theory.
-He also draws meaningful parallels between Continental Philosophy and India's locally rooted philosophical traditions from among Tribal communities.
 Rooted in a Sanskritic tradition of doing Darsana in a family of traditional Indian philosophers, he develops a dialogic interface between heterodox Indian philosophical traditions and European and Continental philosophical world-views.
 His current works are a return to an interdisciplinary worldview traditions in which he combines a policy paradigm such as India's Act East with Southeast and East Asian traditions from a contemporary Indian philosophical point of view of 'Swaraj in Ideas' and Rabindranath Tagore's Cosmopolitan universalism.

+In the recently held World Congress of Philosophy, He conducted a round table on "Indigenous Philosophy".
+The round table discussed possibilities of transcultural understanding of universality of unrepresented archipelegean, mountainous and spiritually rich traditions of en-worlded philosophies from aboriginal groups and communities.

+He has successfully guided about 12 doctoral theses as part of his professional research career.
+His areas of supervision includes Cognitive turn in Philosophy of Mind, Consciousness Studies, Artificial Intelligence and Philosophy of Science.